10 Essential German-English Dictionaries for Translators

 2. Voice Recorder

-This app is usually already installed on every smartphone, but is used very rarely.
+This app is usually already installed on every smartphone but is used very rarely.
 Especially when you are learning German, the dictaphone can be very helpful.
 The app features offline support, auto suggestions, audio pronunciations, and more.
-You can even read vocabulary with translation from a book and then listen to it later or on the go.
+You can even read vocabulary with translation from a book and listen to it later or on the go.
 Of course, the same goes for grammar topics.
 You can record yourself explaining the topic.
-The app provides professionally recorded translation audios along with standard written pronunciation guides.
+The app provides professionally recorded translation audio along with standard written pronunciation guides.

-It is one of the greatest free translation and language dictionary apps available, capable of translating text messages, voice-to-voice translations.
-This feature-rich translator could use an offline mode, though, just like most other major translator apps and also features alternative translations.It is one of the best free translation apps and language dictionary apps that can translate text messages, voice-to-voice, as well as text-to-voice translations.
+It is one of the premium versions of free translation and language dictionary apps available, capable of translating text messages and voice-to-voice translations.
+This feature-rich translator could use an offline mode, though, just like most other major translator apps and also features alternative translations.
+It is one of the best free translation apps and language dictionary apps to translate text messages, voice-to-voice, and text-to-voice translations.

 3. Busuu